bjuncklaus/darknet/README.md

 NOTE: CUDA and cuDNN are not necessary, if you decide to install them, make sure your system meets the requirements.
 OpenCV can also be optionally installed

-## Gather & format data
+## 1 - Gather & format data
-I have just started taking photos on my own as most datasets/databases online did not have images which I wanted, or the download were too large.
-I used my  phone to take photos, however the smallest photos I could take were 3264\*1836, and their names were not as wanted, so I did the renamed them, and resized them.
+Though there are many image datasets/databases online, I could not find the images which I wanted, or they were part of a very large set, or the download was simply too large.
+Therefore, I used my  phone to take photos, however the smallest photos I could take were 3264\*1836, and their names were not as desired.
+From research, apparently at least 250 different images are needed for each class.
+Taking 250 can take some time and creativity, therefore I took only half and then flipped them, renamed them, and resized them.

+NOTE: images need to be .jpg if they are not, then you will need to also change their format, otherwise skip step 1.1

+For steps 1.1 to 1.3, Imagemagick is required.
+Install using: `sudo apt-get install imagemagick`

+### 1.1 - Batch convert images format (eg .png to .jpg):
+- Travel to folder with images to convert via terminal
+- Convert image format: `mogrify -format jpg *.png`

+### 1.2 - Batch flip images:
+- Duplicate the folder of the images to be flipped (no need for command line)
+- Flip all images in the duplicate folder from terminal: `mogrify -flip *.jpg`
+- Merge all newly flipped images into the original images forlder

+### 1.3 - Batch resize images:
+- Travel to the folder containing all image to be resized using the terminal
+- Resize keeping aspect ratio: `mogrify -resize 640x360 *.jpg`

-### Batch rename images:
+### 1.4 - Batch rename images:
 - Install PyRenamer `sudo apt-get install pyrenamer`
 - Open it: `pyrenamer`
 - On the patterns tab, select all images, then use the patters to highlight which part you want changed, and replace it [ADD EXAMPLE]

-### Batch resize images:
-- Install Imagemagick: `sudo apt-get install imagemagick`
-- Resize keeping aspect ratio: `mogrify -resize 640x360 *.jpg`

-## Labeling
+## 2 - Labeling
 - In the home directory, clone [BBox-Label-Tool](https://github.com/puzzledqs/BBox-Label-Tool.git): `git close https://github.com/puzzledqs/BBox-Label-Tool.git`
 - Empty the `Images/001` directory and place all your images for one class inside it
 - Empty the `Labels/001` directory, where the text files will be saved